JetBrains/Qodana/topics/configuration-reference.md

 To exclude all paths in a project from the analysis scope, omit the `paths` node.

 <note>While using the <code>qodana.recommended</code> and <code>qodana.starter</code>
-profiles, Qodana reads <code>.gitignore</code> files of your project and defines the files and folders to be ignored during the analysis.</note>
+profiles, Qodana reads <code>.gitignore</code> files of your project and defines the files and directories to be ignored during the analysis.</note>